stzagkarak/angular-express-keycloak-demo/readme.md

 > Note: Notice that there are other fields (e.g ISSUER_URL, CLIENT_ID ) that are pre-filled with the demoClient information.
 When creating realms/clients with different names, those values need to be updated accordingly.

-3. Open a terminal on express-backend.
+3. Open a terminal on on path `demo-application/express-backend`.
 Run in sequence:
 ```
 npm i
 npm run dev